Reportage

 What is important for us to improve?

-During the seminar, we reflected together to bring up important points.
+Reflect together to bring up important points.
 The variation in the estimates is interesting to be able to approach each other.

 With the help of Success Insight, you can jointly concretize your important improvement work from a holistic perspective.